touzet/pampa/README.md

 ## Resolution (-r)

+Resolution refers to the mass spectrometer's ability to distinguish closely spaced peaks.
+In the program, we employ it to set an upper limit on the deviation between a peak and the theoretical mass of the marker peptide.
+This option is mandatory.
+Recommended values are  0.1 for maldi TOF, and 0.01 for maldi FT.

 ## Taxonomy (-t)

 The program offers the optional possibility to add taxonomic information to the species identification.
 In this case, you should supply a taxonomy file.